-During the last year of SERT II's flight, all power processing components were fully functional and all onboard systems were operable, including temperature and attitude controls, horizon scanners, the backup cold gas system, and command system.
+During the last year of SERT II's flight, all power processing components were fully functional and all on-

 SERT II weighed 3,300 pounds (1,497 kg).
 Its main body was twenty feet long and five feet in diameter.
 At one end were two ion-electric engines and at the other two deployed solar cell arrays to convert sunlight into electricity to operate the experimental engines and other equipment.